tristantudorof/capstone_project/README.md

 While the very active people were over 12k steps but were not the majority of users.

-# 2. Average Steps by Day
+# 2. Average Steps By Day

 Most active days: Tuesday, Wednesday, Saturday